Rainy Days: Exploring the Monsoon Season in India

 Topography

-The distribution of monsoon rainfall in India is also influenced by the country’s topography.
+The distribution of the monsoon highest rainfall in India is also influenced by the country’s topography.

 Crop Seasons in India: Rabi, Kharif and Zaid